 Living without regret is possible only to individuals who’ve embraced a solid philosophy.
 For those who are still searching, it might prove productive to imitate Seneca, write down their thoughts, review them in detail and remove all inconsistencies.

-If you are interested in applying rational ideas to smooth out difficult situations, I recommend my book titled “Consistency: The key to permanent stress relief.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Consistency: The key to permanent stress relief.”

 Related articles